TIME LIMITS

 If you cannot agree, an application to the court to make financial orders on your behalf.

 There is no minimum time period which you have to wait to begin finalising your property matter.
 However, the matters must be finalised within a specified statutory time limit.
+This time limit will depend on whether you and your former partner were married or in a de facto relationship.

 Once you have been separated for 12 clear months, you can apply for divorce.